neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 3 - Moving Data/README.md

 Let's download the dataset by pointing a web browser [here](https://storage.googleapis.com/neo4j-datasets/form13/form13.csv).
 As before, you may want to poke around the file just to see what's in it.
 You'll notice the file has a new column in it, "target."
 We're going to try to solve a supervised learning problem later, so this is our target.
 It's true if a given holding increased in number of shares in the next quarter.
 It's false if it shrank.
 So, we're predicting if assset managers are going to expand or shrink their positions.

 Now let's fire up the data importer by navigating [here](http://data-importer.graphapp.io/).
-Once that has loaded, click on "browse" and select the csv file we just downloaded.
+You may have to dismiss a few welcome dialogs.
+Once you're at the main page, click on "browse" and select the csv file we just downloaded.

 ![](images/12-importer.png)